wire254/phase-1-project/README.md

 4. Next, open a split terminal and type in: explorer.exe index.html this will open the project in the web browser.

+5. Once on the project website, scroll down and explore to see some of the Art Institutes most famous work

+6. Click on the Fun Fact button to learn a little bit more about the Art Institute.

+7. At the bottom of the page, double click on another button to see what it says.